Southport State High School

 Criterion AThe place is important in demonstrating the evolution or pattern of Queensland’s history.

 Southport State High School (established in 1955) is important in demonstrating the evolution of state education and its associated architecture in Queensland.
-The place retains excellent, representative examples of a standard school building that was an architectural response to prevailing government educational philosophies; set in landscaped grounds with sporting facilities.
+The place retains an excellent, representative example of a standard school building that was an architectural response to prevailing government educational philosophies; set in landscaped grounds with a former parade ground and sports oval.

-It is important in demonstrating the pattern of provision of secondary education, on new sites with expanded facilities, across Queensland in the 1950s, a time of enormous growth.
+It is important in demonstrating the pattern of provision of secondary education, on new sites with expanded facilities, across Queensland in the 1950s, a time of enormous growth in school-age population and demand for secondary education.

-The two Hawksley Prefabricated School Buildings (1955 & 1957-8) demonstrate the introduction and adoption of imported prefabricated systems by the Queensland Government in response to acute building material shortages and population growth in the post-World War II period.
+The Hawksley Prefabricated School Building (1957-8) demonstrates the introduction and adoption of imported prefabricated systems by the Queensland Government in response to acute building material shortages and population growth in the post-World War II period.

-The layout of these buildings (along with an adjacent brick and timber building with open-web steel floor trusses, 1961), the covered links between them (1954-61) and associated open spaces, reflect the mid-1950s introduction of organic master planning, which responded to the existing contours of the site and provided for ordered growth from a nucleus.
+The layout of this building, along with an adjacent brick and timber building with open-web steel floor trusses (1961), the covered link between them (1961) and associated open spaces, reflects the mid-1950s introduction of organic master planning, which responded to the existing contours of the site and provided for ordered growth from a nucleus.

 Criterion BThe place demonstrates rare, uncommon or endangered aspects of Queensland’s cultural heritage.

-Highly intact, the two Hawksley Prefabricated School Buildings are rare surviving examples of imported post-war aluminium-framed prefabricated school buildings and are the only known examples of Hawksley types F and H in Queensland.
+Highly intact, the Hawksley Prefabricated School Building is a rare surviving example of an imported post-war aluminium-framed prefabricated school building and is the only known example of a Hawksley type F in Queensland.

 Criterion DThe place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The Hawksley Prefabricated School Buildings are excellent examples of their type and demonstrate variations of the standard layout configurations and support framing designs: Hawksley ‘type H plus additional 40ft’ (1955), set on concrete piers and metal posts; and Hawksley ‘type F amended’ (1957-8), incorporating open-web metal trusses.
-Highly intact, they retain their: prefabricated aluminium-framed and clad structures, mounted on brick bases; gabled roofs; verandahs for circulation; 24ft (7.3m) wide classrooms; and extensive banks of aluminium-framed awning windows to maximise natural light.
+The Hawksley Prefabricated School Building is an excellent example of its type and demonstrates a variation of the standard layout configurations and support framing designs: Hawksley ‘type F amended’ (1957-8), incorporating open-web metal trusses.
+Highly intact, it retains its: prefabricated aluminium-framed and clad structure, mounted on a brick base; gabled roof; verandahs for circulation; 24ft (7.3m) wide classrooms; and extensive banks of aluminium-framed awning windows to maximise natural light.

 Criterion GThe place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.